VytautasPliadis/Home-work/README.md

 ![erd.png](img%2Ferd.png)

 ### Macro
-The `generate_store_status` macro processes events to determine the current status of products in stores.
+The `generate_store_status` macro ensures that the logic for generating store status is consistent while allowing flexibility in specifying different time conditions.
+It processes events to determine the current status of products in stores.
 It goes through the following steps:

 1. Extracts relevant product change events from the `stg_store_events` table.
 2. Ranks changes to identify the most recent updates.